Alien Movie Timeline Explained: All Alien Movies In Order, Chronologically And By Release Date

 Alien Movies Ordered By Release Date

-With the course of the original Alien entries running pretty much straightforward in order, the story is pretty easy to follow along in a linear fashion when it comes to Ellen Ripley’s part of the story.
+With the course of the original Alien entries running pretty much straightforward in order, the story is pretty easy to follow along with in a linear fashion when it comes to Ellen Ripley’s part of the franchise.
 However, once you get to Prometheus and Alien: Covenant, it’s obviously going to feel like the Alien movie timeline has taken its cues from the Star Wars universe.

 Mike Reyes is the Senior Movie Contributor at CinemaBlend, though that title’s more of a guideline really.
 Passionate about entertainment since grade school, the movies have always held a special place in his life, which explains his current occupation.
 Mike graduated from Drew University with a Bachelor’s Degree in Political Science, but swore off of running for public office a long time ago.
 Mike's expertise ranges from James Bond to everything Alita, making for a brilliantly eclectic resume.
 He fights for the user.